Language and communication taught inside a positive, affect-based relationship

 showed that children who received ESDM therapy for 20 hours a week (15 hours by trained therapists, 5 hours by parents) over a 2-year span showed greater improvement in cognitive and language abilities and adaptive behavior and fewer autism symptoms than did children referred for interventions commonly available in their communities.

-Certification to be an ESDM therapist requires the therapist have at Master’s Degree or higher, complete a 5 day training series, and then demonstrate fidelity to implement ESDM techniques reliably and according to high standards set by leading ESDM therapists.
+Certification to be an ESDM therapist requires the therapist have at Master’s Degree or higher, complete a 5-day training series, and then demonstrate fidelity to implement ESDM techniques reliably and according to high standards set by leading ESDM therapists.
 This ensures that a certified professional has the knowledge and skills to successfully use the teaching strategies with children with autism.

 Kelly McKinnon-Bermingham, MA, BCBA, our Behavior Intervention Director and is an ESDM certified therapist, one of only 2 in Orange County.
-Her and her ABA team use the Early Start Denver Model Curriculum to develop a treatment plan that may be covered by insurance.
+She and her ABA team use the Early Start Denver Model Curriculum to develop a treatment plan that may be covered by insurance.
 Our team offers 1:1 and small group intervention using the ESDM model that includes parent participation and training.

 Social Skills Groups: